usds/website-staging/_reports_to_congress/2024/02_intro.md

 USDS enables the government to consistently deliver digital services to the American public, catalyzing long-term change and resulting in secure, efficient, and mission-serving technology.
 Over the last 10 years, USDS has partnered with agencies to deliver material improvements to the American public.
 Some of the short- and long-term impacts include:

 -  18.25 million Veterans able to use simpler, more accessible tools for health and benefit services
--  52.8% increase in customer satisfaction for 180 million annual SSA.gov visitorS
+-  52.8% increase in customer satisfaction for 180 million annual SSA.gov visitors
 -  Over 749 million free COVID-19 tests delivered
 -  130% increase in the number of rural and under-resourced families with broadband internet through the Affordable Connectivity Program
 -  388 million bottles of infant formula, imported in a crisis, and deployed to the places that needed it most based on new data and analytics